PannagaS/pallet-detection-task/README.md

 The process flow inside the docker is as shown in the figure below.
 ![assets](https://github.com/PannagaS/pallet-detection-task/blob/main/assets/process_flow.png)

-- The entry point for the project is at start.sh shell script.
+- The entry point for the project is at run.sh shell script.
-- The user is prompted with options for converting best.pt to best.engine (TensorRT model).
+- Once the docker image is up and running, the user is prompted with options for converting best.pt to best.engine (TensorRT model).
 - Further, depending on whether the user wants to run the inference on test images or from the ros bag ([click here](https://drive.google.com/file/d/1BvhP653G3PqfUq96L18gDBIi-5oOYqcr/view) for bag file) or on live camera feed, other model parameters such as confidence, iou, half precision flag (FP16) can be set accordingly.

 Note that you will be prompted for however you want would like to run the model (by specifying model parameters and/or running inference on specific topics).
 I believe these prompts are self-explanatory.

-## Navigating the project
+## How to run this project ?
 This project is wrapped in a docker for easy replication on other devices with NVIDIA drivers.
 Please pull the docker image from [here](https://hub.docker.com/repository/docker/pans06/peer_robotics/general).
 ```
-docker pull pans06/peer_robotics:jetson_v2
+docker pull pans06/peer_robotics:jetson_v5
 ```
+Clone this repo, and navigate to `workspace`.
 Download the bag file and place it under `workspace` directory.

 Before running the docker container, make your folder structure should look something like the following: